 - 3.1.
 Summary of survey effort and dolphin sightings - 3.1.1.
-A total of six sets of systematic line-transect vessel surveys were conducted under the HKLR03 dolphin monitoring programme during the period of June to August 2019, to cover all transect lines in NWL and NEL survey areas twice per month.
-From these surveys, 785.2 km of total survey effort was collected, and 96.0% of such effort was conducted under favourable weather conditions (i.e. Beaufort Sea State 3 or below with good visibility).
-Among the NEL and NWL survey areas, 287.3 km and 497.9 km of survey effort were collected respectively. - 3.1.2.
-Moreover, 577.2 km of survey effort was conducted on primary lines, while another 208.0 km of survey effort was conducted on secondary lines.
+A total of six sets of systematic line-transect vessel surveys were conducted under the HKLR03/TMCLKL08 dolphin monitoring programmes during the period of September to November 2019, to cover all transect lines in NWL and NEL survey areas twice per month.
+From these surveys, 796.8 km of total survey effort was collected, and 97.9% of such effort was conducted under favourable weather conditions (i.e. Beaufort Sea State 3 or below with good visibility).
+Among the NEL and NWL survey areas, 293.7 km and 503.1 km of survey effort were collected respectively. - 3.1.2.
+Moreover, 572.4 km of survey effort was conducted on primary lines, while another 224.4 km of survey effort was conducted on secondary lines.
 As mentioned in the methodology section, survey effort conducted on primary and secondary lines were all considered to be on-effort survey data.
-A summary table of the survey effort for the three-month monitoring period is shown in Appendix I.

-- 3.1.3.
-From June to August 2019, only four groups of eight Chinese White Dolphins were sighted during the HKLR03 monitoring surveys, and the summary table of dolphin sightings is shown in Appendix II.
-Three of the four groups were sighted during on-effort search, and two of them were made on primary lines.
-All dolphin groups were only sighted in NWL, with none being sighted in NEL at all during the three-month monitoring period. - 3.2.
-Distribution - 3.2.1.
-Distribution of the four dolphin groups being sighted during the HKLR03 monitoring surveys conducted between June and August 2019 is shown in Figure 1.
-Two of the four dolphin groups were sighted near Black Point, while the other two were sighted at the southwestern corner of NWL survey area, or just to the south of the HKLR09 bridge alignment (Figure 1).
+A summary table of the survey effort for the three-month monitoring period is shown in Appendix I. - 3.1.3.
+From September to November 2019, only four groups of seven Chinese White Dolphins were sighted during the HKLR03/TMCLKL08 monitoring surveys, and the summary table of dolphin sightings is shown in Appendix II.
+All four groups were sighted during on-effort search, and three of these on-effort sightings were made on primary lines.
+All dolphin groups were only sighted in NWL, with none being sighted in NEL at all during the three-month monitoring period.

+3.2.
+Distribution

+- 3.2.1.
+Distribution of the four dolphin groups being sighted during the HKLR03/TMCLKL08 monitoring surveys conducted between September and November 2019 is shown in Figure 1.
+Two of the four dolphin groups were sighted just to the north of Lung Kwu Chau, while the other two were sighted near Black Point and to the west of Sha Chau respectively (Figure 1).
 On the contrary, the dolphins were completely absent from the central and eastern portions of North Lantau waters. - 3.2.2.
-Notably, all four groups were sighted very far away from the HKBCF and HKLR03 reclamation sites, as well as the bridge alignment of Tuen Mun Chek Lap Kok Link (TMCLKL).
-However, two groups of two lone dolphins were sighted just to the south of the HKLR09 alignment and to the west of Shum Wat (Figure 1). - 3.2.3.
+Notably, all four groups were sighted very far away from the HKBCF and HKLR03 reclamation sites, as well as the TMCLKL and HKLR09 bridge alignments (Figure 1). - 3.2.3.
 A comparison of dolphin distribution between the present quarterly period and the baseline monitoring period (September-November 2011) revealed considerable differences.
-For example, in NEL, dolphin was not found during the survey in the present quarter but in the baseline survey they were frequently found in the same area, including the waters near Shum Shui Kok and in the vicinity of the HKBCF reclamation site (Figure 1). - 3.2.4.
-Furthermore, dolphins were rarely sighted in NWL waters, and their distribution was restricted to the northwestern and southwestern corners of the North Lantau region during the present three-month period.
-This was in stark contrast with their frequent occurrences throughout the entire NWL survey area during the baseline period (Figure 1). - 3.3.
-Encounter rate - 3.3.1.
+For example, dolphin was not found in NEL during the present quarter but in the baseline survey they were frequently found in the same area, including the waters near Shum Shui Kok and in the vicinity of the HKBCF reclamation site (Figure 1). - 3.2.4.
+Furthermore, dolphins were rarely sighted in NWL waters, and their distribution was restricted to the western portion of the North Lantau region during the present three-month period.
+This was in stark contrast with their frequent occurrences throughout the entire NWL survey area during the baseline period (Figure 1).

+3.3.
+Encounter rate

+3.3.1.
 The encounter rates of Chinese White Dolphins were deduced from the survey effort and on-effort sighting data from the primary transect lines under favourable conditions (Beaufort 3 or below) for each set of the surveys in NEL and NWL during the present three-month monitoring period, and are shown in Table 2.
 The average encounter rates deduced from the six sets of surveys were also compared with the ones deduced from the baseline monitoring period (September-November 2011) (Table 3).

 Table 2.
-Dolphin encounter rates (sightings per 100 km of survey effort) during June to August 2019
+Dolphin encounter rates (sightings per 100 km of survey effort) during September-November 2019